What Animals Are Native To America

 The hellbender (Cryptobranchus alleganiensis) is one of the largest salamanders in North America, found in clear, fast-flowing streams in the eastern United States.
 Hellbenders are highly sensitive to water quality and habitat degradation, and their populations have declined significantly in recent decades.

 The desert tortoise (Gopherus agassizii) is a resilient reptile adapted to the harsh conditions of the American Southwest.
-These tortoises can survive for long periods without water, thanks to their ability to store moisture in their bladder.
-However, they are threatened by habitat loss, vehicle traffic, and diseases.
+Day to day, these tortoises can survive for long periods without water, thanks to their ability to store moisture in their bladder.
+Even so, they are threatened by habitat loss, vehicle traffic, and diseases.

 Native Fish Species